 Boasting a scare-free corn maze, this activity is perfect for the kids.
 The corn maze isn’t the farm’s only draw during the fall.
 Families will also enjoy the pick-your-own-pumpkin patch, a petting zoo, and even a make-your-own scarecrow workshop.
 Open to the public on weekends through October.

-Family-owned since 1949, Miller Farms in Platteville, 38 miles north of Denver, celebrates the season every year with their Fall Festival that starts on Labor Day and runs through mid-November.
+Family-owned since 1949, Miller Farms in Platteville, 38 miles north of Denver, celebrates the season every year with their Fall Festival that starts on Labor Day and runs through mid-November, from 9am to 6pm, daily.
 Their one-of-a-kind experience gives visitors the opportunity to experience the workings of a real live farm, and harvest your own produce right from the farm.

 Activities during their fall festival include the corn maze, enjoy a hayride, tractor ride, petting zoo, and even a hay pyramid.
 A unique feature of this farm is the “Antique Alley,” a collection of antique farm equipment and various farm collectibles all on display for viewing.